whi-lab/whi-lab.github.io/index.markdown

 State.

-In the WHI lab, we develop novel HCI and UbiComp technologies to improve health and wellbeing _at a scale_.
+In the WHI lab, we develop novel HCI and UbiComp technologies to improve health and wellbeing at scale.
 Our research leverages mobile phones, sensors, and online data to passively model health behaviors and contexts.
 We also design data-driven and just-in-time interventions with a focus on sustained engagement.